Communication Studies 394-0: Undergraduate Research Seminar

 A paper draft is due by 5:00 p.m.
 CT on Monday 3 May (details below).
 Comments on the draft will be available not later than Monday 10 May; individual meetings about the draft will be scheduled when comments are available.

-The final paper is due at class on Monday 24 May (details below).
+The final paper is due by 5:00 p.m. on Tuesday 1 June (details below).